 What is an arraignment?

-An arraignment is a hearing where a defendant is advised of the charges file against him/her and allowed to enter a plea.
+An arraignment is a hearing where a defendant is advised of the charges filed against him/her and allowed to enter a plea.
 If you enter a plea of guilty or no contest you will be sentenced at that time.
-If you plea not guilty your case will be set for the next court date which is called Pre-Trial Conference.
+If you enter a plea of not guilty your case will be set for the next court date which is called Pre-Trial Conference.
 If you have an attorney, he/she may enter a written plea of not guilty on your behalf and waive your appearance at the arraignment.
 However, be sure to check with your attorney as to whether you must appear.

 How can I change my arraignment court date?

 The Clerk’s Office cannot change a court date.
-If there is a problem with your date, you may want to consult an attorney, otherwise, failure to appear could result in a capias being issued for your arrest.
+If there is a problem with your date, you may want to consult an attorney, otherwise, failure to appear could result in a warrant/capias being issued for your arrest.

 What will happen if I fail to appear?